code-423n4/2023-01-rabbithole/README.md

-- [ ] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2022-08-foundation#readme))
-  - [ ] When linking, please provide all links as full absolute links versus relative links
-- [ ] Under the "Scope" heading, provide the name of each contract and:
-  - [ ] source lines of code (excluding blank lines and comments) in each
-  - [ ] external contracts called in each
-  - [ ] libraries used in each
 - [ ] Identify any areas of specific concern in reviewing the code
 - [ ] See also: [this checklist in Notion](https://code4rena.notion.site/Key-info-for-Code4rena-sponsors-f60764c4c4574bbf8e7a6dbd72cc49b4#0cafa01e6201462e9f78677a39e09746)